linode/docs/docs/applications/containers/deploy-static-site-with-kubernetes/index.md

 ### Initialize the Hugo Site

-In this section, you will use the [Hugo CLI](https://gohugo.io/commands/) (command line interface) to create your Hugo site and initialize a Hugo theme.
+In this section you will use the [Hugo CLI](https://gohugo.io/commands/) (command line interface) to create your Hugo site and initialize a Hugo theme.
 Hugo's CLI provides several useful commands for common tasks needed to build, configure, and interact with your Hugo site.

 1. Create a new Hugo site on your local computer.
 This command will create a folder named `example-site` and scaffold [Hugo's directory structure](https://gohugo.io/getting-started/directory-structure/) inside it: